JesseVermeulen123/movie-buff/README.md

 ## Features

-1. The ability to search for any movie/series
+- The ability to search for any movie/series
-2. The ability to add and remove movies from a favourites list
+- The ability to add and remove movies from a favourites list
-3. the ability for your favourites list to persist after a refresh
+- The ability for your favourites list to persist after a refresh

 ## MVP